bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 ## Bitcoin Transactions and Verification

-So, we have, there's a lot of different payout mechanisms for pools.
+There's a lot of different payout mechanisms for pools.
 The two main ones that are used are `PPLNS`, which is pay per last number of shares, and `FPPS`, which is full pay per share.
 The basic difference is that in `PPLNS`, which for example is what Braiins uses, or formerly the Slush Pool, you're paid when the pool finds a block.
 So, whenever the pool finds a block, there is a last number of shares that were issued prior to finding that block that then goes to the miners based on the work that they contributed for finding that specific block.